danielkanangila/sp-challenge-fe/README.md

 ## Implementation

-The application is a single page application (SPA) implemented with React and HTML/CSS.
+The application is a single page application (SPA) implemented in React and HTML/CSS.
 The `src` directory contain all `JavaScript` files, the `public` directory contains the default `index.html` and other assets.

 The application contains two main components located in `src/pages` directory:
 * `Home` component: render the home page.
-Contain the `SearchBar`, `SearchResults`, and `Nominations` that respectively handle the query input, show the search results, and list the nominated movies.
+Contains the `SearchBar`, `SearchResults`, and `Nominations` that respectively handle the query input, show the search results, and list the nominated movies.
 * `Movie` component: show the details of one movie.

-The rest of components are located in the `src/components` movies.
+The rest of components are located in the `src/components`.

 I used the React ContextAPI to manage the application's global state.
 The ContextAPI implementation files are located in `src/context` directory.